vikingspartan/EveraPharm/DEPLOYMENT_TROUBLESHOOTING.md

 sudo apt-get update
 sudo apt-get install -y docker-compose-plugin

-# Now use 'docker compose' instead of 'docker-compose'
+# After installing v2, you can use 'docker compose' (with space) instead of 'docker-compose'
 docker compose version
 ```